solo-io/gitops-library/README.md

 - If a license key is not provided, the script will prompt for a valid Gloo Edge license key
 - The script assumes the current context as the one to be used for deploy.
 Use `kubectl config use-context <context>` to switch to the proper cluster that you desire
 - If there is no current-context defined, the script will exit.

+Known Issues:
+- Currently keycloak oauth redirects will not work properly on a local deployment (i.e. k3d + MetalLB) if there is not a properly accessible `EXTERNAL-IP` (i.e. non-private, non-localhost).
+Current recommended approach is to run on GKE/EKS to leverage the LoadBalancer integration there

 ## Contributing
 Interested in contributing an example configuration to gitops-library?
 Take a look at the example walkthrough in the `CONTRIBUTING.md` for more details on structure and workflow